hzeig/Manchin-Chappelle-Sentiment-Analysis/README.md

 who would benefit to know the impact of their content on the public
 - News media outlets who want to know and/or report the reach and engagement of each of these controversies, and who are also an influence
-- Dave Chapelle and Joe Manchin, who would benefit to know both their impact on the public and public opinion of them, respectively
+- Dave Chappelle and Joe Manchin, who would benefit to know both their impact on the public and public opinion of them, respectively

 Google Slides for this presentation is available at: